 FALL CHINOOK: Fall Chinook salmon will begin arriving in August, and the run to the Deschutes is expected to be large again this season.
-The ODFW will authorize a season downstream from Sherars Falls to the mouth of the Deschutes, see the ODFW web site for more details as the season approaches.
-In 2013, sport anglers had one of the highest fall Chinook harvests on record and a similar run in 2014 is expected.
+The ODFW will authorize a season downstream from Sherars Falls to the mouth of the Deschutes beginning Aug.
+1, see page 59 of the 2015 Sport Fishing Regulations for season details.
+In 2013 and 2014, sport anglers had one of the highest fall Chinook harvests on record.
+A similar run is expected in 2015.
 The best area to catch fall Chinook is in the bait section below Sherars Falls.

 Large tracts of public land provide bank access, along with boat access throughout much of the river.
 Popular bank fishing areas on the Deschutes include the multiple sites along the east bank access road upstream from Maupin, Trout Creek campground area, and the Mecca Flat campground area.

-Information on boating and camping on the Lower Deschutes can be obtained from the Bureau of Land Management at www.boaterpass.com or by phone at 541-416-6700.
+Information on boating and camping on the Lower Deschutes can be obtained from the Bureau of Land Management, 541-416-6700.

 Deschutes River, Billy Chinook Lake upstream to Benham Falls: Open year-round and restricted to artificial flies and lures.
 Fishing should be fair for brown trout and redband trout.

-Deschutes River, Upper Benham Falls upstream to Wickiup Reservoir: Opens May 24.
+Deschutes River, Benham Falls upstream to Wickiup Reservoir: Opens May 23.
 Fishing should be fair for brown trout.
 Hatchery rainbow trout are stocked at 5 locations in this section May – July

 Haystack Reservoir: Open to year-round fishing.
 Legal-sized rainbows are stocked in mid-April.
 Moderate numbers of large brown trout also are present.
 Kokanee fishing should be fair in the spring, while fishing for bass, bluegill and crappie should improve as the water warms.
 The daily bag limit is five trout including kokanee.
+The bag limit for bass is 5 per day with no more than 3 over 15 inches in length.
+There is no limit to the number of bluegill and crappie that may be kept.
 Fishing for brown bullhead should be good.

 Boat launches on the east and west shores are in good condition.
 This is an irrigation re-regulating reservoir, thus water levels fluctuate daily.
 However, there will be adequate boating water throughout the season.
 Haystack Reservoir is located east of Hwy 97 between Redmond and Madras.

-Flow conditions will be average in the Hood River throughout the spring, providing excellent fishing opportunities for late winter steelhead, summer steelhead and spring Chinook salmon.
+Flow conditions will be below average in the Hood River throughout the spring.
+Anglers should think about and use low water tactics for late winter steelhead, summer steelhead and spring Chinook salmon.